isc-projects/kea/doc/sphinx/arm/hooks.rst

 Please also note that some libraries may require additional dependencies and/or compilation switches to be enabled, e.g. the RADIUS library introduced in Kea 1.4 requires the FreeRadius-client library to be present.
-If --with-freeradius option is not specified, the RADIUS library will not be built.
+If the ``--with-freeradius`` option is not specified, the RADIUS library is not built.

 Installing Hook Packages
 ========================